Dr. Stephen Beyer

 Quite frankly I had no idea I would be a doctor when I was growing up in a blue collar home in the Chicago suburban area.
 And while my parents were great, let’s just say they didn’t encourage their six children to go to college…they were very loving and supportive, I just don’t think college ever entered their minds.
 So because I loved and admired my father, I did what he did and finished high school and then entered the Marine Corps (had my 18th birthday in boot camp!) which I served in for 4 years.

 It was during my service in the Marine Corps that I had my introduction to the world of alternative health care, getting relief from low back and hip pain caused by miles of forced marches with 70-100 lbs. of combat gear.
-And during this time, I became very interested in diet and nutrition because of my “hobby” of long distance running and the “new” sport of triathlon.
+And during this time, I became very interested in diet and nutrition because of my “hobby” of long-distance running and the “new” sport of triathlon.
 Then when I learned of the emphasis that chiropractic doctors place on diet and nutritional therapies, it made me very interested in it as a profession.

-So with the new found discipline and confidence that the Marine Corps gave me, and with a fascination for the power of alternative health care, I decided to pursue a career as a chiropractor with a emphasis on nutrition.
+So with the newfound discipline and confidence that the Marine Corps gave me, and with a fascination for the power of alternative health care, I decided to pursue a career as a chiropractor with an emphasis on nutrition.
 Along with receiving my Doctorate of Chiropractic Degree (Cum Laude) in 1994, I also became certified in Acupuncture and Applied Kinesiology (A.K.)
 It was the emphasis on diet and the use of nutritional therapies that drew me to AK, but when the world of “Functional Medicine” began to grow, I saw the use of objective labs as a dramatic leap forward and was all over it, taking numerous post-graduate courses in:- Functional blood chemistry analysis

 - Mastering the Thyroid